USMAI-Library-Consortium/sru-queryer/readme.md

 sru_configuration = SRUUtil.create_configuration_for_server("https://path-to-sru-server-base", "1.2", driver=alma_driver)
 ```

 This is the most basic way to create a configuration object.
-The first argument is the SRU explain URL, the second is the searchRetrieve URL, the third is the SRU version, and the final one is the driver.
+The first argument is the SRU server URL, the second is the SRU version, and the last one is the driver.
 This function takes many other optional arguments, which can do things like configure the default record schemas, default context sets, change validation settings, etc.

 A very important argument is 'driver'.
 This takes a dict which tells the program how to parse explainResponses.
 This program already includes drivers for ExLibris Alma, LOC, and gapines SRU servers.
 The default is set to 'alma' (ExLibris Alma), which is why you won't see it in some examples.
 The drivers are straightforward - you can follow the template of the included drivers to create one for your own server.
-Drivers serve to tell the program where to find the information it needs in the SRU explainResponse and which information is available.
+Drivers tell the program where to find the information it needs in the SRU explainResponse and which information is available.

 ### Basic Query Component: SearchClause

 `from sru_queryer.cql import SearchClause`

-This is officially known as a 'CQL search clause': https://www.loc.gov/standards/sru/cql/spec.html.\
+This is officially known as a 'CQL search clause': https://www.loc.gov/standards/sru/cql/spec.html <br>
 A standard CQL search clause looks like: `alma.title="Harry Potter"`.
 This same query with the SearchClause class would look like: `SearchClause("alma", "title", "=", "Harry Potter")`

 https://www.loc.gov/standards/sru/cql/spec.html